 The software I mention in the entire list is free and will help you deal with common pitfalls when starting out on a new PC or a computer you are learning on.

-List of must have software for Windows 10
+List of the top must have software for your computer

 Here are my recommendations, my reason why you need it, and the download link for each one.